-The training programme is designed and implemented by the Agricultural University of Athens, under the scientific guidance of a host of experienced university professors headed by Mr I. Bizelis, with many years of extensive experience in training professional livestock farmers.
-The proposed training programme in livestock farming will prepare 4 groups of 20 young individuals, who will grow into active livestock farmers.
-Upon completion of the programme, trainees will be the new leaders in the field and will be able to support the production of high-quality livestock products.
+The training program is designed and implemented by the Agricultural University of Athens, under the scientific guidance of a host of experienced university professors headed by Assistant Professor G. Papadomichelakis, with many years of extensive experience in training professional livestock farmers.

-The training programme has a duration of 80 hours, of which 40 hours are allocated to theory and 40 hours are allocated to practical training in livestock farms or dairies / cheese factories.
+The training program has a duration of 80 hours, of which 40 hours are allocated to theory and 40 hours are allocated to practical training in applications aiming to the control of feeding costs and production expenses, milk processing units and feed mills.

-A Certificate of Attendance is provided at the end of the programme.
+A Certificate of Attendance is provided at the end of the program.

 Who it is for